Glombs/libertybellenewsletter/monthbymonth.md

 <p>We planned to go home in a hire car from Oxford or Banbury.
 Rachel was unable to book a hairdresser appointment for when we go home so took the plunge and after an emergency purchase of hair clippers allowed Tony to cut her hair very short - a No. 6 all over!
 We came quickly back to Oxford with revised plans for Robin to drive us home, saving us some money on a hire car.
 Most of the moorings in Oxford were only for two days.
 What had been 14 day moorings last year were now only for two days!
 The rarer seven day moorings were not particularly good so we carried on to Thrupp where we got the last of the seven day spots right next to the lift bridge and, slightly worryingly, overfilled our mooring space by a couple of yards.
 The next day we were driven home in Robin's car full of lots of stuff.</p>

 <p>We had a week at home doing jobs.
-I was hoping to get my willow whips planted out in the garden to make a living gazebo.</p>
+Tony was hoping to get his willow whips planted out in the garden to make a living gazebo.</p>

 <h2>July 2020</h2>